samridh-dev/votess/joss/paper.md

 ![](./loglog.png)

-In Figure 1, we show its performance compared to two other single-threaded Voronoi tessellation libraries: `CGAL` and `Voro++`.
-Both are well-tested and widely used.
-CGAL implements Voronoi Tesellations through a Delaunay mesh using the CPU in parallel [@cgal2018], while `Voro++` computes three-dimensional Voronoi tessellations in a single core via a cell-based computation approach that is well-suited for physical applications [@rycroft2009voro].
-The benchmark uses a `float32` uniformly distributed dataset, as it is currently the simplest to test.
-From the results of [@ray2018], this dataset would provide the lowest performance, but higher than clustered datasets: datasets currently beyond the scope of the current version.
+In Figure 1, we benchmark votess against two well-established libraries: CGAL, which builds parallel CPU-based Delaunay meshes [@cgal2018], and Voro++, which performs single-core, cell-based 3D tessellations [@rycroft2009voro].
+All tests use a float32 white-noise dataset, which provide a worst case scenario for uniform datasets [@ray2018].
+The use of clustured datasets lies outside of both `votess` and the reference implementation [@ray2018], but remains in mind for future iterations of `votess`.
 Other Multithreaded Voronoi tesellelation codes exist, including `ParVoro++` [@WU2023102995], and `GEOGRAM` [@geogram2018].
-However, they do not natively support GPU architectures, and we are unable to benchmark them.
+However, they do not natively support GPU architectures, but are acknowledged as established alternatives.

-From the graph above, `votess` outperforms the single-threaded alternative, however, when compared to the established CGAL, both the CPU and GPU version falls short by around a factor of 6.
-Currently the problem is being addressed, and future optimizations should close the gap.
+From the graph above, `votess` outperforms `Voro++`, however, when compared `CGAL`, both the CPU and GPU version falls short by around a factor of 6.
+Ongoing optimizations for both backends are underway to close this gap.

 # Features